mk-fg/waterfox/README.rst

   % zip -r ~/Downloads/new-tab.xpi *

 | And then installed by simply opening (Ctrl+O) that file in waterfox.
-| This won't work in official firefox due to hardcoded mandatory extension signing.
+| This won't work in official FF due to hardcoded mandatory extension signing.
 |

 All \*.local addon patches are usually just a bunch of overlay/replacement